AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/use-the-chat-panel-as-an-instructor.md

 The AI-generated reply is added to the chat and can be modified before sending to ensure accuracy and relevance.

+>[!NOTE]
+>If the question isn't covered by the uploaded reference content, the AI assistant may indicate an error message instead of generating an answer.
+See [Troubleshooting guide for Live Hub](../kb/troubleshooting-guide-for-live-hub.md#answer-generation-toast-issues) for details.

 ### Upload files for better responses

 You can also upload reference files to improve the accuracy and relevance of AI-generated responses.